johnynov/forbee_flutter/README.md

 # Forbee - Hive monitoring

 App developed during my Master Thesis - used to control a module inside beehive.

-For communication it uses an API and WiFi protocol.
+For communication it uses an HTTP API and WiFi protocol.

 Used Flutter libraries:
 - Provider,